VilledeMontreal/politique-libre/Directives/PublicationProjetVille.md

 s/he advises the rest of the community to ensure a transition of responsibility, if necessary.

-### Identity to Use for Publication

-One of the assigned project maintainers will handle open-access publication of the project.
-This publication must be performed using the maintainer’s name and city email address.
-Any changes made on behalf of the city following project publication must also use the city email address.

-Using a city email address makes it possible to distinguish between contributions made on behalf of the city from those made outside working hours (not paid by the city).

-All contributions for which the city owns the intellectual property must be made by an employee or contractor working for the city.

-All individual contributions must be made using a personal email address.
+### Intellectual property

+Before making an open-source plublication, a project maintainer must:
+1. Ensuring that any files that is to be part of the publication is exclusively the city’s intellectual property.<br>
+or
+1. Ensuring that the city holds the necessary rights to publish all files to be included in the publication under the open-source licence concerned (see the Licence section).

+Open-source publication of the project is done on behalf of city to the public repository specified by IT.

+If a project is accepted as open source, all future contributions to it are covered by the Directive on Contributions to an Existing Software Project.

+### Initial publication

+The project will be published in GitHub under the city’s account at github.com/villedemontreal

+The initial publication will be done by a projet maintainer.

-### Licence
+### Licences

-Any project code published will use the MIT license.
-A LICENSE.md file, as defined in Appendix A, must be saved to the project’s base folder following initial publication.
+Any project code published will use the *MIT* license.
+A LICENSE file, as defined in Appendix A, must be saved to the project’s base folder following initial publication.

-A Creative Commons license will be used for other project components, such as images and documentation.
+A *Creative Commons* license will be used for other project components, such as images and documentation.

-The Open Data Commons Open Database License (ODbL) will be used for databases (see Appendix A).
+The *Open Data Commons Open Database License (ODbL)* will be used for databases (see Appendix A).

 ### Sensitive Information